 Which users are available for selection is determined by the constraints applied to the permission needed to manage requisition templates.
 The user who is defined as the primary owner cannot also be defined as an owner in the Owner(s) field.

 If a user who is listed as an owner in the Owner(s) field is added as the primary owner in the Primary Owner field, then the user is automatically removed from the Owner(s) field.

-Requisition owners are dynamically assigned the Requisition: Owner permission for the associated requisition.
+Requisition owners are dynamically assigned the permission to be an owner of the associated requisition.

 To add a requisition owner: